alorence/django-modern-rpc/docs/config/server.rst

 .. warning::

-  Disabling the system procedure registration may prevent some clients (in particular, XML-RPC ones) to send request to your server, use at your own risk.
+  Disabling the system procedure registration may prevent some clients (in particular, XML-RPC ones) from sending requests to your server.
+Use at your own risk.

 Authentication
 ^^^^^^^^^^^^^^